Mangachh/blankonoff/README.md

 the monitor blanking and computer suspension.
 This way, if the blanking is disabled, neither the screen saver neither the lock on monitor will turn on.
 It's perfect for working, watching some Youtube videos or needing the desktop fully ON regardless not inserting input.
+Tested with Xubuntu 18, 20, 22 and Mint xfce 21.

 ## How to use it & how it works

 Click on the panel launcher icon to set on/off the screen blinking.
-When clicking checks the current state of the monitor blinking and reverse it.
+When clicking, the app checks the current state of the monitor blinking and reverse it.
 So, if it's enable, then disables it and viceversa.